-Length: average just under 1 meter (about 37 inches)
+Length: Average just under 1 meter (about 37 inches)

 Habitat: These snakes prefer life in the forest and can be found at great elevations – about 1 mile high (1,600 meters).
 I have received numerous requests to identify this snake from readers who found them close to or inside their homes as well.
 The habitat is wide and varied for this species.
 Regardless where they are found, they enjoy living under brush, wood, rocks, and thick flora.

 Active Time?
 Nocturnal, active at night and in the early morning as the sun rises.
 I have also found them in the middle of the day, and toward evening before sunset.

 Defensive Behavior: If the brown kukris are bothered enough they will roll their body to the side and lift up their tail – perhaps to present it as a place to attack – leaving the mouth free to strike when the aggressor does go for the tail.
 Kukri snakes have specialized egg-slicing teeth in the back of the jaw which are enlarged and shaped like a kukri knife.
 When held by the head, this snake can expertly twist the jaw around to stick the handler with these teeth.
 Holding is not recommended.

 Venom Toxicity: No venom.

 Offspring: Lay 6-12 eggs.
 A reader reported his snake had 8 eggs the first time and 10 the next.
 Eggs hatched after 60 days, incubated at 29 degrees C. Hatching in Bangkok latitude around late April.

 Notes: Though this snake is not venomous, it is keen to bite and can inflict deep wounds due to it’s large, curved teeth and strong bite.
 Michael Cota, researcher, says, “Appears that it might be an evolutionary link on the way to being venomous, since it is the only snake that I can think of that has “fangs” (enlarged pair of teeth), but no venom delivery system or ducts to the teeth.
 They are not dangerous, but will give you quite a bloody bite that takes a long time to heal.
 What makes them so difficult is that their head is not distinct; therefore, it is extremely difficult to grab behind the head and keep proper control of it.
 It maneuvers it head around on your grip and then uses teeth to bite – slash.”